3 tips to get more sales & downloads for your digital products

 In fact, while it’s still a popular strategy, it’s best reserved for targeted campaigns and as a supplement for your blog to earn more backlinks.

-Backlinks are links that, as their name implies, point and send people back to your website -- or in this case, your digital storefront.
+Backlinks are links that, as their name implies, point and send people back to your website -- or in this case, your homepage.

 I.e., backlinks are the roads that people take to get to your digital products, which means if you want more downloads, you need to create as many roads as possible to lead people there.